caampa/Neural-Network/README.md

 ```

-[Contribution guidelines for this project] Acknowledgments to Matt Mazur for given such as good example on how a Neural Network works available in (https://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example/)
+Acknowledgments to Matt Mazur for given such as good example on how a Neural Network works available in (https://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example/)